ObamaCare Explained as Simply As Possible

 • Health Insurers can’t place lifetime limits on your coverage.
 As of 2014 annual limits are eliminated as well.

-• All new plans sold on or off the marketplace must include a wide range of new benefits including wellness visits and preventative tests and treatments at no additional out-of-pocket cost.
+• All new plans sold on or off the marketplace must include a wide range of new benefits.
+These include wellness visits and preventative tests and treatments at no additional out-of-pocket cost.

-• All full-time workers who work for companies with over 50 employees must be offered job based health coverage by 2015.
+• All full-time workers who work for companies with more than 50 employees must be offered job-based health coverage by 2015.
 Employers who do not offer coverage will pay a per-employee fee.

 • Small businesses with under 50 full-time employees can use a part of the marketplace called the SHOP (small business health options program) to purchase group health plans for their employees.

-• Small businesses with under 25 full-time employees can use the marketplace to purchase subsidized insurance for their employees.
+• Small businesses with fewer than 25 full-time employees can use the marketplace to purchase subsidized insurance for their employees.

-• When you apply for the marketplace you’ll find out if you qualify for free or low-cost coverage from Medicaid or the Children’s Health Insurance Program (CHIP).
-You’ll also be made aware if you qualify for Medicare.
+• When you apply for the marketplace, you’ll find out if you qualify for free or low-cost coverage from Medicaid or the Children’s Health Insurance Program (CHIP).
+You’ll also find out if you qualify for Medicare.

 Want to explore the ACA in more detail?
 See our summary of every provision in The Patient Protection and Affordable Care Act here and learn more about getting health insurance through your state’s health insurance marketplace here.Watch the following video for a simple and complete explanation of ObamaCare basics.